 - Tell me about a time you stepped up into a leadership role.
-(A future post will give you additional advice on how to answer all types of leadership questions)
+(This post will give you additional advice on how to answer all types of leadership questions)

-All of these teamwork behavioral question offer you an opportunity to showcase how well you collaborate and what a joy you are to work with.
-You can ace these questions with just a little bit of preparation.
+All of these teamwork interview questions offer you an opportunity to showcase how well you collaborate and what a joy you are to work with.
+You can ace these collaboration interview questions with just a little bit of preparation.